-The mission of CALS International Programs is to facilitate and promote international engagement of CALS faculty, staff, and students.
+The mission of CALS Global is to facilitate and promote international engagement of CALS faculty, staff, and students.

-The vision of CALS International Programs is to become among the leaders in the nation’s land-grant colleges for international engagement and affect positive change in the global agricultural enterprises through research, education, and outreach.
+The vision of CALS Global is to become among the leaders in the nation’s land-grant colleges for international engagement and affect positive change in the global agricultural enterprises through research, education, and outreach.

 - CALS expertise can help address some of the most pressing issues of today and tomorrow and help improve the quality of lives of people around the world.

 - International partnerships can enrich and reward careers and/or experiences of CALS faculty, staff, and students.